loneconservative/guidelines/article-guidelines.md

 ## Time Sensitivity

-If your article is considered time sensitive (the topic will be out of the news within the week at the latest) it should be marked as such for our editing team to get on as fast as possible.
+If your article is considered time sensitive (the topic will be out of the news within the week at the latest) it should be **labeled** as such on the trello card for our editing team to get on as fast as possible.
 Time sensitive status is an article which must be posted in the next 36 ours.
 Priority edit status is an article which must be posted within a one week time frame.  **Failure to notify us of time sensitive status can result in a rejected article submission.**

 ## Our Editorial Process